 2013

-A 7.5kW ground mount configuration was designed for Mr. Stevens by Energy Matters, consisting of an industry leading mounting system, award-winning 250 watt REC Peak Energy Series solar modules and a STP 8000-TL solar inverter; manufactured by the world leader in inverter technology, SMA.
+A 7.5kW ground-mount configuration was designed for Mr Stevens by Energy Matters, consisting of an industry-leading mounting system, award-winning 250-watt REC Peak Energy Series solar modules, and an STP 8000-TL solar inverter manufactured by the world leader in inverter technology, SMA.

-The REC solar modules offer an impressive 15.1% conversion efficiency and high-transparency tempered glass with Sunarc Technology antireflection surface treatment.
-These panels also have a low temperature coefficient, meaning they continue to perform well in hot conditions.
+The REC solar modules offered an impressive 15.1% conversion efficiency and high-transparency tempered glass with Sunarc Technology antireflection surface treatment.
+These panels also had a low temperature coefficient, meaning they continue to perform well in hot conditions.

-The SMA STP 8000-TL is a three-phase inverter offering an efficiency of 98%, OptiTrac Global Peak shade management and OptiCool active temperature management; plus a range of other advanced but user-friendly features.
+The SMA STP 8000-TL was a three-phase inverter that offered 98% efficiency, OptiTrac Global Peak shade management, OptiCool active temperature management, and a range of other advanced yet user-friendly features.

-The ground mount system used was GroundLock, an Australian designed and manufactured framing system and part of the SunLock family of solar framing products.
-SunLock was founded and continues to be developed by Energy Matters’ sister company, Apollo Energy.
+The ground mount system used was GroundLock, an Australian-designed and manufactured framing system and part of the SunLock family of solar framing products.
+SunLock was founded and developed by Energy Matters’ sister company, Apollo Energy.

-Expected output of the system is 12,737 kWh of clean electricity annually.
+The system’s expected output was 12,737 kWh of clean electricity annually.

 One of the challenges of this project was the long cable run from the array to the homestead.
-Line loss has been minimized through the selection of appropriate cabling.
+Line loss was minimised by selecting appropriate cabling.

-For farmers searching for new ways of reducing operational costs, rooftops of sheds and farm buildings can form an important part of the answer.
-If suitable roof space is not available, a ground mounted solar energy solution may be viable.
+For farmers seeking new ways to reduce operational costs, the rooftops of sheds and farm buildings were an important part of the answer.
+If suitable roof space were not available, a ground-mounted solar energy solution would be viable.

-Considering a commercial scale solar project?
-Contact us today and we can begin to build your system together.
+Considering a commercial–scale solar project?
+Contact us today, and we can begin to build your Melbourne solar panel system together.